You have been awarded points.

 The devil still in me, I teased them and asked if it was okay to smoke there even though I no longer smoked.
 I knew it wasn’t permitted.
 A patient smoker, whose hands were caught in a press making plywood, was in an adjacent patient room.
 With bandaged mittens, after each happy pill time, he walked a block to leave the hospital grounds and smoke.
 I switched from falling leaf observation to watching his attempts to get a cigarette out of the pack, flick his lighter, lite the cigarette, and smoke with the cigarette in his bandaged mittens.

-After 5 weeks of pampering to inform me she was leaving Legacy hospital to work at Salem Hospital and it was her last day of work.
+After 5 weeks of pampering my doctor came to inform me she was leaving Legacy hospital to work at Salem Hospital and it was her last day of work.
 She then tossed professional protocol aside and shocked me.
 She didn’t shake my hand or pat me on the shoulder but hugged me and nurse wife, hard hugs with a quiver to her voice and moist eyes.
 I was flabbergasted, hugged by a doctor!
 A meat carving surgeon!
 I confess I liked it.
 Every year since, on July 3rd, I go to Salem Hospital and drop off a special collection of premium cherries for her.

 After her departure, the hospital wouldn’t release me despite my 35 days of occupation.
 I was desperate.
 The replacement doctor, one who wanted initially to amputate, shrugged and said my ankle bones and tendons were still open.
-I pestered the nurses; even told the psychiatrist I was going nuts stuck in the patient room but to no avail.
+I pestered the nurses; even told the psychiatrist I was going nuts stuck in the patient room, but to no avail.
 Why couldn’t I recuperate at home while lizard skin grew?